digitalocean/marketplace-kubernetes/stacks/linkerd2/README.md

 web            1/1     1            1           7m11s
 ```

+All pods should be in a `READY` state.

-### Install the Linkerd CLI
+### Installing the Linkerd Command Line Interface

-If this is your first time running Linkerd, you’ll need to download the command line interface (CLI) onto your local machine.
-You’ll use this CLI to interact with Linkerd.
+If this is your first time running Linkerd, you will need to download the command line interface (CLI) onto your local machine to interact with Linkerd.

-**Note:**

-Instructions here are for MacOS and Linux.
-For instructions on other Operating Systems see the [release page](https://github.com/linkerd/linkerd2/releases/).

-Download and install the Linkerd client binary:
+For installation instructions, see the [release page](https://github.com/linkerd/linkerd2/releases/).
+For example, for MacOS and Linux, download and install the Linkerd client binary:

 ```console
 curl -sL https://run.linkerd.io/install | sh